 Say you have a goal to clean your whole house or apartment.
 Breathe!
 You don’t have to clean the whole house in one day.
 By managing the goal of cleaning your house you can decide to clean one of the rooms today.
 Once you have cleaned that room, you can celebrate the progress you have made toward the goal of cleaning the entire house.
 Tomorrow you can clean another room of your house or apartment.

-Through making the achievement of our goals manageable, we can experience a sense of satisfaction for the gains that we made today.
+Through making the achievement of our goals manageable, we can experience a sense of satisfaction from the gains that we make, today.

 If you advance confidently in the direction of your dreams and endeavor to live the life that you have imagined…you will meet with success unexpected in common hours.
 Henry David Thoreau